onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 us [on Twitter](http://www.twitter.com/onyxplatform).

-Distributed Masonry are also [available](http://www.onyxplatform.org/support/) for Onyx and distributed systems consulting, support, and training services.
+Distributed Masonry are also [available](http://www.onyxplatform.org/support/) for Onyx Platform, and distributed systems consulting, support, and training services.
 Please feel free to contact us if you are interested in our services or just want to have a [chat about this post](mailto:support@onyxplatform.org).